sonsuhyune/TREKER/README.md

 ## TREK Dataset
 Our **TREK** dataset can be downloaded <a href="https://drive.google.com/file/d/11VX3xwhjVknDw0iqitpt1g4XbHWkBgwn/view?usp=sharing">here</a>.

-(*Due to legal review issues with NAVER corp., only a portion of the dataset is publicly available.
+(*Due to ethical inspection, only a portion of the dataset is publicly available.
 We will release the full dataset soon.*)

 ## TREKER
 ### Run